erirosv/ADS/Thesis project/seminares/seminare II/docs/notes.md

 The second paragraph does contain a lot of information.
 Maybe a small table to helt summarize the models?
 Maybe a bit more explonation regarding the models?

 #### Routine activities at home and work
+Developed by a study?
+Use the Authors name to give more clarity who the autor are.

+### Synthesizing activity plans from incomplete data
+CDR?
+You introduce a new acronyme without any exploation
+- Google search: Call Detail Record?

+## Research gaps
+A new general technique, but what model?
+Describe the model, a gigure would be nice as well

+## Thesis objectives
+You mentioned two points in the introduction, here is it three points? need to stay consistent.

+Otherwise, I do like this part, explaining with a usecase and potential stakeholders.

+### Ethical considerations
+Good description regarding the etichs.
+However, since you mention user collected data earlier in the interoduction, it would be nice to have it in the same place to reduce jumping arount.

+## Methods